 - Incident-- an incident is an event that leads to unplanned interruption to an IT service.

-- Problem-- a problem is an underlying cause of one or more incidents.
+- The problem-- a problem is an underlying cause of one or more incidents.

 Ans.
 The primary objective of change management is to minimize the risk and disruption in business operations by establishing standardized procedures in managing change requests in an agile and effective manner.